 The ambition of evolution shows a most noble grace in the grandeur and subtlety of Elephant.
 The oldest surviving matriarch on Earth is a walking library of personal Earth records.
-She teaches us how to heal past trauma and use our experiences as tool to expand into more freedom.
+The Elephant Spirit Animal Totem teaches us how to heal past trauma and use our experiences as tools to expand into more freedom.
 Weighing over 16,000 lbs and reaching heights of 13 feet, the elephant is a shy and curious giant.
-The complex subtitles of her emotions and self expression rival the most sophisticated of human societies.
+The complex subtitles of her emotions and self-expression rival the most sophisticated of human societies.
 She teaches temperance at any size.
-With skin like an ancient map, Elephant medicine teaches that memories are stored as visual, symbolic pictures throughout every cell of our body.
+With skin like an ancient map, the Elephant Spirit Animal Totem teaches that memories are stored as visual, symbolic pictures throughout every cell of our body.
 Walking with Elephant medicine is knowing that body and mind function as one.
 To heal a physical ailment we must heal the cellular memory causing the stronghold of tension.

 Though Elephant may feel strong and self-sufficient, she is nothing without companionship.
 Elephant asks us to find our tribe, the community that brings out the best in us.
 The people that ‘just get us” and beckon for our growth.
 She also teaches us how to handle the weight and burden of compulsive memories that bind us to limited perspectives of ourselves and others and how to forget discord to find joy.

 Elephants only have two gaits: walking and brisk walking.
 They can not run due to their size.
-When working with elephant medicine, the pace will be slow and steady.
+When working with the Elephant Spirit Animal Totem, the pace will be slow and steady.
 The option to hurry will not be available.
 This is particularly true when working with grief and painful memories.
-Release takes the time it takes.
+The release takes the time it takes.
 It can not be scheduled.
 Trying to speed up the healing process will only serve to prolong it.
 Elephant says, move at a slow, sure pace and you will make large strides.
 Letting go of the past is accepting that no mistakes were made and you did the best you could.

 This masterful agility reminds us to take note of our own impact and influence over the life surrounding us.
 Throwing weight around unconsciously leads to chaos and pain.
 Mindful actions lead to a deeper, more enjoyable experience of the world.
 Escorting a lost bug off your arm rather than smashing it is good Elephant medicine.
 Refraining from unleashing a torrent of verbal criticism is good Elephant medicine.
 You do not need to prove your strength in order to have it.
 Power is the ability to not act reactively.
 Elephant’s gentle nature is a visible teaching of the true nature of power.